DarkElvenAngel/argononed/OS/piCore/README.md

 While installing the service we need to have write access to `/boot` on the boot partition to install the overlay and add it to `config.txt`.
 We are on a running system so this is not available anymore.

-By now I found no way to programatically find the boot partition used for the running instance.
+By now I found no way to programmatically find the boot partition used for the running instance.
 So you will have to know it.

 For a SD card installation it should be /dev/mmcblk0p1.
 So we can simply mount it using `mount /dev/mmcblk0p1` as piCore provides default mount points for each partition and for our example this will be `/mnt/mmcblk0p1`.